 Foundations of School Nursing Practice

 School nurses play an essential role in keeping students healthy, safe, and ready to learn.
-When taking on a position in schools, nurses don’t always understand their role beyond providing clinical services to students.
-They need additional information about the roles they must assume to be leaders and public health partners to assure health and wellness - in their school, district, and community.
+When accepting a position in a school environment, nurses sometimes don't fully understand their role beyond providing clinical services to students.
+They need additional information about their role in order to become leaders and public health partners in ensuring health and wellness - in their school, district, and community.

 This foundational course introduces the laws, regulations, and guidelines that affect professional school nursing practice in Massachusetts.
-Key topics relevant to school nursing, such as health equity, emergency preparedness, communicable diseases, behavioral health, and managing complex health conditions are discussed.
+Key topics relevant to school nursing including health equity, emergency preparedness, communicable diseases, behavioral health, and managing complex health conditions are discussed.

-This is one of four training workshops mandated by the Massachusetts Department of Public Health (MDPH) in order to be licensed by the Massachusetts Department of Elementary and Secondary Education (DESE) as a School Nurse.
+This is one of four training workshops mandated by the Massachusetts Department of Public Health (MDPH) in order to be licensed as a school nurse by the Massachusetts Department of Elementary and Secondary Education (DESE).

-This is one of four training workshops mandated by the Massachusetts Department of Public Health in order to be licensed as a School Nurse and it is designed for:
+This is one of four training workshops mandated by the Massachusetts Department of Public Health in order to be licensed as a school nurse.
+It is designed for:

-- Nurses seeking Department of Elementary and Secondary Education (DESE) as a School Nurse in Massachusetts (mandated course).
+- Nurses seeking licensure by the Department of Elementary and Secondary Education (DESE) as a school nurse in Massachusetts

-After completing the training, you will be able to:
+After completing the training, participants will be able to:

 - Support student health and academic success